-Your client, who had previously responded to repeated upgrade pleas with “we’ll get around to it”, decides it’s finally time to do it.
-Their existing version is so dated that it was initially installed via notched floppy disk.
-The client wasn’t doing continuous or even occasional upgrades, and now the program upgrade and data migration is such a huge effort that your support staff inevitably becomes inundated with tickets and in-turn, the development teams scramble to handle the mountain of bug reports and other upgrade-related headaches.
+Your client, who had previously responded to repeated upgrade pleas with “we’ll get around to it,” decides it’s finally time to do it.
+Their existing version is so dated that it was initially installed via a notched floppy disk.
+The client wasn’t doing continuous or even occasional upgrades, and now the program upgrade and data migration is such a huge effort that your support staff inevitably becomes inundated with tickets, and in-turn, the development teams scramble to handle the mountain of bug reports and other upgrade-related headaches.

-These are of course worst-case scenarios presented to make a case with a light dusting of comedic exaggeration, but I’ve personally been involved in an upgrade where the client waited roughly 15 years to do an update of their ERP software, which was not far off from the above situations.
+These are of course worst-case scenarios presented to make a case with a light dusting of comedic exaggeration, but I’ve personally been involved in an upgrade where the client waited roughly 15 years to do an update of their enterprise resource planning (ERP) software, which was not far off from the above situations.
 The interface had changed from DOS to a modern Windows GUI, the database backbone was drastically different which of course makes data migration tricky, the related serial devices owned by the client were from the Dark Ages of the early 90s and no longer supported, the format for the tons of configuration files that were proprietary to that particular operation were unusable, and roughly half of the previous SOP process paths through the software had changed.
-Rather than simply an upgrade, this undertaking was basically a fresh implementation to a company that didn’t expect that level of effort for an “upgrade”.
+Rather than simply an upgrade, this undertaking was basically a fresh implementation to a company that didn’t expect that level of effort for an “upgrade.”

-When I refer to making the case for a “continuous upgrade”, I am not being picky on which release methodology is used whether it is “continuous delivery” where the release is manual or “continuous deployment” where everything is automated.
+When I refer to making the case for a “continuous upgrade,” I am not being picky on which release methodology is used whether it is “continuous delivery” where the release is manual or “continuous deployment” where everything is automated.
 I’m also not specifically advocating that every available update, patch, or hotfix be immediately applied without question.
-A tight incremental update schedule where the increments aren’t far apart, while arguably not seamlessly continuous or considered conducting “rolling releases”, should still reap most if not all of the benefits listed below.
+A tight incremental update schedule where the increments aren’t far apart, while arguably not seamlessly continuous or considered conducting “rolling releases,” should still reap most if not all of the benefits listed below.

-In the warehouse management software world where customer demand requirements of supply chain and distribution channels can be uniquely challenging, unforgiving, and rigid, continuous upgrades paired with automated testing can prove to be especially beneficial by providing agility and freedom to safely mitigate risk by measuring the repercussions of system changes before going live.
-Blue Yonder (formerly known as JDA) is an industry-leading WMS solution provider.
+In the warehouse management software (WMS) world where customer demand requirements of supply chain and distribution channels can be uniquely challenging, unforgiving, and rigid, continuous upgrades paired with automated testing can prove to be especially beneficial by providing agility and freedom to safely mitigate risk by measuring the repercussions of system changes before going live.
+Blue Yonder is an industry-leading WMS solution provider.
 Matthew Butler, the Director of Industry Strategy at Blue Yonder said, “At Blue Yonder, our customers yearn for a frictionless upgrade experience, one which can remove the overhead associated with cumbersome technology cycles while allowing rapid adoption of innovations entering the fold through our own development as well as our partner communities.
 Automated testing is the key to that frictionless experience.”